tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

 - `id.opendesk.tld`: hostname for the openDesk IdP, so openDesk is deployed at `opendesk.tld`.
 - `fed-test-idp-realm`: realm name for your organization's IdP.
 - `opendesk-federation-client`: OIDC client for the openDesk federation defined in your organization's IdP.
-- `auto-federate-idp`: Identifier of your organization IdP's configuration within the openDesk Keycloak.
+- `sso-federation-idp`: Identifier of your organization IdP's configuration within the openDesk Keycloak.
-- `auto-federate-flow`: Identifier of the required additional login flow to be created and referenced in the openDesk Keycloak.
+- `sso-federation-flow`: Identifier of the required additional login flow to be created and referenced in the openDesk Keycloak.

 ## Keycloak admin console access